amtgard/ogre/README.md

 `GET /player/111`: Returns a JSON object for the player with ID #111.

+`GET /player/111/classes`: Returns a JSON array of class information for the player with ID #111.

 ### Kingdom Data

 `GET /kingdoms`: Returns a JSON array of every kingdom in the system.